Children and eczema

 Atopic eczema can vary in severity between different children.
 Some children have dry skin and eczema that can be kept under control with simple treatments, while others may need a variety of more complex treatments.
 You will get to know what your child’s eczema looks like, what treatments will be needed for flares (when the skin becomes hot, inflamed, itchy and sore) and when your child needs to visit a healthcare professional.
 However, if the eczema gets worse or looks different, you should always ask for medical help.

-Helping younger children learn to self-manage their eczema
+Helping young children learn to self-manage their eczema

 Regular emollient application is essential for everyone with eczema.
 Alice Lambert explores ways to make applying emollients fun for young children to help instil a habit of good eczema self-care.
 This article was published in Exchange 184, June 2022.